eliihen/wsta/README.md

 need a 64-bit system to use that page.
 If you don't use a 64-bit system, have a look below at binaries or compiling it yourself.

+### Gentoo Linux
+`wsta` can be found in the Gentoo portage tree as `dev-util/wsta`.
+In order to install it, simply run the following command.

+    emerge dev-util/wsta

 ### Mac OS X
 To install on Max OS X, ensure you have [homebrew](http://brew.sh) installed, then run the following commands.
 It's going to take a while, please be patient.